wso2/docs-choreo-dev/en/developer-docs/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.

-    This creates the organization and opens the organization home page.
+    This creates the organization and opens the **Project Home** page of the default project created for you.

-## Step 1: Create a project
+## Step 1: Create a project (optional)

+{{ product_name }} creates a default project for you when you create an organization.
+You can use that project for this guide and go straight to step 2.
+Follow the steps below only if you want to create a separate project:

-1. Go to the [{{ product_name }} Console](https://console.choreo.dev/) and sign in.
-This opens the organization home page.
+1. Go to the [{{ product_name }} Console](https://console.choreo.dev/) and sign in, then go to the organization home page.
 2. On the organization home page, click **+ Create Project**.
 3. Enter the following details: